lmy1019/SRF/README.md

 ![](images/1e-3.jpeg)
 ![](images/1e-2.jpeg)

+### Simulation

+In Simulation folder, you can run sim.R to reproduce the simulation results for different settings.
+Simulation result for each setting is provided as a csv file.
+In Simulation/Visualization for RSF folder, you can run visualization.R to reproduce the visualization of predictions from different models.
+Visualization result for each setting is provided as a pdf file and csv file.

 ### Real Data analysis
 The real data analysis script is in realdata/tcga_ov_2.R.
 The ov(L, num_features) does a cross-validation analysis with our methods and previous methods.
 'L' stands for the restriction time. 'num_features' is the number of features we consider in the analysis after feature screening.
 The feature screening is through univariate pvalue from cox model.